Prague Integrated Transport

-Prague Integrated Transport (Czech: Pražská integrovaná doprava, PID) run by a city-owned agency called Regional Organiser of Prague Integrated Transport (ROPID), is an integrated public transport system in Prague.
+Prague Integrated Transport (Czech: Pražská integrovaná doprava, PID) is an integrated public transport system providing services in Prague and within the Central Bohemian Region.
+It is run by a city-owned transit authority called Regional Organiser of Prague Integrated Transport (ROPID).

-Prague Integrated Transport includes metro, tram, railway, bus, ferry services, the Petřín funicular and park and ride services.
+Prague Integrated Transport includes metro, tram, railway, bus, trolleybus, ferry services, the Petřín funicular and park and ride services.
 Since 2020 bike-sharing is included also.
 PID operates in Prague and most of the Central Bohemian Region.

 Prague Integrated Transport offers a unified ticketing system across all the different types of public transport services running in Prague and the Central Bohemian Region.
 PID also unifies regulations, route numbering plan, some parts of the information system, transfer facilities improving mixed-mode commuting, and also unified service subsidy system.

 Naming and branding

-Previously, the Prague mass transit system was called IDS (integrovaný dopravní systém, integrated transport system).
-The modern name (pražská integrovaná doprava) was first used in 1993 as a part of the name of the ROPID organisation, which has also started using this name for the transport system itself.
+Previously, the Prague mass transit system was simply called IDS (integrovaný dopravní systém).
+The modern name PID (pražská integrovaná doprava) was first used in 1993 as a part of the name of the ROPID organisation, which has also started using this name for the transport system itself.

 In 2021 Prague Integrated Transport adopted its new design scheme, including a new logo and a new paint scheme for vehicles operating under its network.
 The new paint scheme includes distinctive vertical red stripes and it will be gradually introduced on all vehicles.

 Tickets

 The Prague Integrated Transport (PID) network operates on a proof-of-payment system.
 Passengers must buy and validate a ticket immediately after boarding a vehicle, or before entering a metro station's paid area.
 There are uniformed and plainclothes fare inspectors who randomly check passengers' tickets within the paid area; they are equipped with an inspection badge or carrier ID.

-The tickets are the same for all means of transport in Prague (metro, tramways, city buses, funiculars and ferries).
+The tickets are the same for all means of transport in Prague (metro, tramways, city buses, trains, Petřín funicular and ferries) with the exception of SMS tickets in trains and short-term tickets (for 30 or 90 minutes) in the funicular.

 Basic single transfer tickets cost 40 CZK (as of 1 August 2021) for a 90-minute ride or 30 CZK for a 30-minute ride.
 In November 2007 SMS purchase for basic single transfer tickets and day tickets was introduced.
+Children up to 15 years and people over age 65 travel for free.
+People aged from 60 to 65 years travel half-fare.

-Short-term tourist passes are available for periods of 24 hours (120 CZK) and 3 days (330 CZK) (1 Aug 2021).
+Short-term tourist passes are available for periods of 24 hours (120 CZK) and 3 days (330 CZK) (as of 25 Apr 2024).

 Longer-term season tickets can be bought on the smart ticketing system Lítačka card, for periods of one month (550 CZK), three months (1480 CZK) or the annual pass for 3650 CZK.